 Functional medicine is the modern medical practice of treating the causes, rather than just the symptoms.
 For example, physicians who practice functional medicine would try to prevent future health issues while also treating current issues related to inflammation.

-The biological dentist and physician are looking to solve the greater problems.
+Biological dentist, Dr. Kathryn Alderman and physicians are looking to solve the greater problems.
 Specifically, we treat inflammation as the systemic response that it is.
 The inflammation response is all interconnected within our bodies.
-To reduce the inflammation response, a biological dentist or physician would search for the causal factors of the inflammation.
+To reduce the inflammation response, biological dentist near me, Dr. Kathryn Alderman and other physicians will search for the causal factors of inflammation.
 If you would like to learn about an Anti-Inflammatory lifestyle, click here.

 Dr. Kathryn Alderman

 is Nebraska Family Dentistry’s biological dentist and is a proud member of the International Academy of Oral Medicine and Toxicology.